CrayLabs/SmartSim/doc/experiment.rst

   3. ``random`` for random selection from predefined parameter spaces.

 A callable function can also be supplied for custom permutation strategies.
-The function should take in two lists: parameter names and parameter values.
+The function should take two arguments: a list of parameter names and a list of lists of potential parameter values.
 The function should return a list of dictionaries that will be supplied as model parameters.
 The length of the list returned will determine how many ``Model`` instances are created.

 For example, the following the the built-in strategy ``all_perm``.

 .. code-block:: python

+    from itertools import product

     def create_all_permutations(param_names, param_values):
         perms = list(product(*param_values))